7310.1 General Policy

 Capital projects have the potential to impact part or all of the campus and its stakeholders.
 With this understanding, the campus community will be notified of and engaged in the project planning process beginning in its earliest stages.

-- All capital projects will be initiated through the Capital Project Initiation Form and will require proper approval (i.e.., Provost, Vice President for Business and Finance, and Director of Facilities Operations and Management) and funding verification prior to the commencement of any further activity.
+- All capital projects will be initiated through the Capital Project Initiation Form and will require proper approval (i.e.., Provost, Vice President for Finance and Operations, and Chief Operating Officer) and funding verification prior to the commencement of any further activity.

 - The PS may appoint a PL to assist in the discovery, translation, and implementation phases of each project as described in the Roles and Responsibilities and Capital Projects Process Maps.